alex-gutev/live_cell_extension/README.md

 ## Features

 + Extends `ValueCell` and `MutableCell` with accessors for annotated class.
-+ Options for whether to generated `MutableCell` accessors or not.
++ Options for whether to generate `MutableCell` accessors or not.
 + Allows you to write the following:

   ```dart